MicrosoftDocs/azure-ai-docs/articles/search/search-get-started-portal-import-vectors.md

 If you're starting with the free service, you're limited to three indexes, data sources, skillsets, and indexers.
 Basic limits you to 15.
 Make sure you have room for extra items before you begin.
 This quickstart creates one of each object.

-### Check for semantic ranker

-The wizard supports semantic ranking, but only on the Basic tier and higher, and only if semantic ranker is already [enabled on your search service](semantic-how-to-enable-disable.md).
-If you're using a billable tier, check whether semantic ranker is enabled.

 ## Prepare sample data

-This section points you to data that works for this quickstart.
+This section points you to the content that works for this quickstart.

 ### [Azure Blob Storage](#tab/sample-data-storage)